 Uli Jon Roth: Yeah.
 Because I was gone.
 First of all, half of the songs were mine or almost half of the songs, and they were very personalized to me.
-Sure, they could have played “We’ll Burn the Sky” and “In Trance” and they did.
+Sure, they could have played “We’ll Burn the Sky” and “In Trance,” and they did.
 But then later on Rudolf started to write new songs and then they got better and better.
-He was really making a lot of progress as a song writer at that time.
-So there was no more need to play the old songs; and the old chemistry with Klaus vocal and my guitar of course wasn’t there anymore, because I wasn’t there.
+He was really making a lot of progress as a songwriter at that time.
+So there was no more need to play the old songs, and the old chemistry with Klaus vocal and my guitar, of course, wasn’t there anymore because I wasn’t there.
 Matthias brought in something completely different into the band.
-So it was just a natural… I would say it was just a natural progression for them as it was for me.
+So it was just natural… I would say it was just a natural progression for them as it was for me.

-What do you think generally about the material of what the band is released after your departure?
-It is, however, quite different from the old stuff?
+What do you generally think about the material of what the band is released after your departure?
+Is it, however, quite different from the old stuff?

 The Scorpions announced their “Farewell Tour” a few years ago, but they still do tours and new albums.
-Was it just a commercial trick which was intended exclusively from selling more tickets or they really changed their minds during the tour, as they say, what do you think?
+Was it just a commercial trick intended exclusively from selling more tickets, or they really changed their minds during the tour?
+As they say, what do you think?

-Uli Jon Roth: I think they started the farewell tour, because it was the idea of the manager.
-Because the band felt they had toured enough and they had said enough.
+Uli Jon Roth: I think they started the farewell tour because it was the manager’s idea.
+Because the band felt they had toured enough, and they had said enough.
 Once they started the farewell tour, the reception they got from the audience exploded beyond anybody’s expectations.
-So something changed and it felt like, maybe it was the wrong decision to leave.
+So something changed, and it felt like maybe it was the wrong decision to leave.
 Let’s see how long we can keep going.
-I don’t blame them, because I think it was the right decision.
-As long as the band can play… It’s like a certain piece of culture, that goes with a certain society and the Scorpions represents something.
+I don’t blame them because I think it was the right decision.
+As long as the band can play… It’s like a certain piece of culture that goes with a certain society, and the Scorpions represents something.
 Once the Scorpions are gone, then there will never be a second Scorpions.
 It’s unique.
 Like there will never be a second Deep Purple or a second Hendrix or Cream or Beatles.
 It’s a one-off.
-As long as they can sound the way they should sound, they should carry on playing and I think they will.
+As long as they can sound the way they should sound, they should carry on playing, and I think they will.

 RE-CONNECTING WITH THE SCORPIONS

-In recent years you have appeared with the Scorpions every now and then.
+In recent years you have appeared with the Scorpions now and then.

 Uli Jon Roth: The first time was 2005 in France.
-The French promoter had the idea to make a reunion show, and we all agreed and it was a great event.
-It felt really good and afterwards the Scorpions manager would call and say, “Hey.
+The French promoter had the idea to make a reunion show, and we all agreed, and it was a great event.
+It felt really good, and afterward, the Scorpions manager would call and say, “Hey.
 How about if we do a tour?”
 Like Sweden Rock which also was one of these things.
-Then afterwards in 2008 we did quite a few.
+Then afterward, in 2008, we did quite a few.

-How did it feel to go back on stage with old friends after 30-year break?
+How did it feel about going back on stage with old friends after a 30-year break?

-Uli Jon Roth: First time was one of my favorites, because it was a special day.
-It was in a town called Colmar in France and it was really good.
-First, I opened up with an Uli Jon Roth set, we did like an hour.
-Then I joined the Scorpions on stage and we did quite a few songs and it really worked.
+Uli Jon Roth: First time was one of my favorites because it was a special day.
+It was in a town called Colmar in France, and it was really good.
+First, I opened up with a Uli Jon Roth set, and we did like an hour.
+Then I joined the Scorpions on stage, and we did quite a few songs, and it really worked.